JonathanMeans/SuperMarioClone/README.md

 # Super Mario Bros Clone

+## To Do
+* Print out pressed keys while playing the game

 ## Bug List
 * While on an entity, Big Mario continuously falls through the entity slightly (creates a "vibration" motion)